learning-zone/angular-basics/README.md

 The AOT compiler works in three phases,

-**1. Code Analysis:** In this phase, the TypeScript compiler and AOT collector create a representation of the source.
+**1. Code Analysis** In this phase, the TypeScript compiler and AOT collector create a representation of the source.
-**2. Code Generation:** It handles the interpretation as well as places restrictions on what it interprets.
+**2. Code Generation** It handles the interpretation as well as places restrictions on what it interprets.
-**3. Template Type Checking:** In this phase, the Angular template compiler uses the TypeScript compiler to validate the binding expressions in templates.
+**3. Template Type Checking** In this phase, the Angular template compiler uses the TypeScript compiler to validate the binding expressions in templates.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>